 This is a crime of which few people trying to enter Canada are guilty.
 However, that doesn’t mean that war criminals aren’t trying to hide their past and start a new life in which they’ll go unpunished for what they’ve done.

-Furthermore, even if you didn’t commit the crimes yourself, but you were part of the regime that did, the Canadian government considers you just as guilty (and just as inadmissible to Canada) as if you had carried them out.
+Furthermore, even if you didn’t commit the crimes yourself, but you were part of the regime that did, the Canadian government considers you just as guilty as if you had carried them out.
 You would be deemed Inadmissible on the grounds of Human or International Rights Violations.
 'Grounds' are reasons.

 When people hear the phrase “organized crime,” they think of the Mafia.
 Glamorized and romanticized by the media, organized crime has some serious and very ugly effects, so it’s not hard to understand why the Canadian government would want to keep it out of the country.